dojo/docs/dojo/style.rst

 Introduction
 ============

 Accesses styles on a node.
 If 2 arguments are passed, acts as a getter.
 If 3 arguments are passed, acts as a setter.

+See the Tips section below for caveats on getting style information, like when using a compound style value (like background or border), and getting node dimensions.

 =====